 | Multi-model | Hivemind: broadcast a single prompt to N providers concurrently, responses rendered side-by-side with hybrid comparative scoring.
 Latency, quality tier, and model-specific telemetry tracked per response with optimization rules that evolve as patterns emerge. |

-| Editor | Multi-tab with syntect syntax highlighting, per-tab undo tree (60 snapshots), indent rainbow tints, error lens inline diagnostics, ghost cursor badge + translucent ghost selection overlay for the collab peer, Ctrl+K inline AI palette at cursor. |
+| Editor | Multi-tab with syntax highlighting, per-tab undo history, indent rainbow tints, error lens inline diagnostics, ghost cursor badge + translucent ghost selection overlay for the collab peer, Ctrl+K inline AI palette at cursor. |

 | Analysis | Concurrent Spiderling workers per file, severity-ranked findings (error / warning / hint / info), live sync to collab peer on analysis completion, Amber embedding-based semantic search and grounded recall across the full workspace. |